Elastic Context: Encoding Elasticity for Data-driven Models of Textiles: Abstract

 \section{Abstract}

-Physical interaction with textiles, such as assistive dressing scenarios, relies on advanced dexterous capabilities.
-The underlying complexity in textile behavior when being pulled and stretched is due to both the yarn material properties and the textile construction technique.
-Those are often not known a-priori, making it almost impossible to identify through sensing commonly available on robotic platforms.
-We introduce Elastic Context (EC) to encode elastic behaviors, which enables a more effective physical interaction with textiles.
-The definition of EC relies on stress/strain curves commonly used in textile engineering, which we reformulated for robotic applications.
-We employ EC using a GNN to learn generalized elastic behaviors of textiles.
-Furthermore, we explore the effect of the dimension of the EC on accurate force modeling of non-linear real-world elastic behaviors.
+Physical interaction with textiles, such as assistive dressing or household tasks, requires advanced dexterous skills.
+The complexity of textile behavior during stretching and pulling is influenced by the material properties of the yarn and by the textile's construction technique, which are often unknown in real-world settings.
+Moreover, identification of physical properties of textiles through sensing commonly available on robotic platforms remains an open problem.
+To address this, we introduce Elastic Context (EC), a method to encode the elasticity of textiles using stress-strain curves adapted from textile engineering for robotic applications.
+We employ EC to learn generalized elastic behaviors of textiles and examine the effect of EC dimension on accurate force modeling of real-world non-linear elastic behaviors.